Veteran's Court Program

 Incentives

-Incentives may be awarded by the Presiding Judge for complying with the established treatment plan, the rules of the Veterans Court Program, the rules of the Fort Bend CSCD, if imposed, Judge orders, and all other conditions or requirements associated with participation in the Program.
-Incentives include, but are not limited to:
+Incentives may be awarded by the Presiding Judge for compliance with the established treatment plan, the rules of the Veterans Court Program, the rules of the Fort Bend CSCD, and all other conditions or requirements associated with participation in the program.
+Incentives can include, but are not limited to:

 • Praise, acclaim or recognition from the Judge